Blackface: South Africa

 Vodacom South Africa has also been accused of using non-African actors in blackface in its advertising as opposed to simply using African actors.
 Some have denounced blackface as an artefact of apartheid, accusing broadcasters of lampooning Black people.
 Others continue to see it as "harmless fun".
 In 2014, photos of two white University of Pretoria female students donning blackface makeup in an attempt at caricaturing Black domestic workers surfaced on Facebook.
 The students were said to face disciplinary action for throwing the institution's name into disrepute.

 South Korea

 Comedians in many Asian countries continue to occasionally use minstrel-inspired blackface, with considerable frequency in South Korea.
-"Acting black" has been a common phenomenon in South Korean media for more than 30 years: in the 80s, comedians used to perform with darkened faces without attracting criticism.
+"Acting Black" has been a common phenomenon in South Korean media for more than 30 years: in the 80s, comedians used to perform with darkened faces without attracting criticism.

+There have been several notable instances where K-pop celebrities experienced criticism for their blackface acts.
 Although criticism has increased, use of blackface in Korean media was still occurring in 2018: a performer used blackface in a TV show, a play called "The Blacks" used blackface.
 In 2020, The Diplomat reported that backlash to pictures posted by students in which they posed in blackface for Halloween was indicative of growing consciousness toward racism in the country.